martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

 What do you do with these graphs now?
 Many companies think that risk management is a way to reduce risk.
 It is not, because Mr. Murphy is unpredictable.
 The magic word of risk management is **focus**.
 Focus is important because we want to be efficient.
 You can become efficient by minimizing your effort, and maximizing your results.
-The optimal balance can only be found through **focus**.
+And the optimal balance can only be found through **focus**.
 $$
 \text{Control efficiency} = \frac{\text{Results}} { \text{Effort}}
 $$